The unofficial or hidden API is essentially what the TikTok website

 Search videos

 have a token for the Research API.
-To get the first two pages of search
+The function opens a browser in the

 rstats_df